Blue Story: Plot

 Three years later, Timmy, now 18, has become a Ghetto Boy and replaces Galis as the second-in-command.
 Madder recruits Timmy as his protégé.
-After Marco is released, he reveals he did not mean to kill Leah and he regrets it deeply.
-A few days later, Killy gets the drop on Marco, who is now nicknamed Bricker.
-After hitting Timmy with a brick, the Ghetto Boys attack Marco and the Peckham Boys outside a nightclub.
+After Marco, who is now nicknamed Bricker after hitting Timmy with a brick, is released, he reveals he did not mean to kill Leah and he regrets it deeply.
+A few days later, Killy gets the drop on Switcher and Marco.
+The Ghetto Boys attack Marco and the Peckham Boys outside a nightclub.
 Madder is knocked out by Switcher who is stabbed by Timmy.
 Timmy attempts to kill Marco but the gun jams, leaving him to escape.
 Switcher is now disabled and has to be in a wheelchair.
 Marco now vows to kill off Timmy.

 A week later, after many gunfights, Switcher is visited by his cousin Tyrone from Tottenham.
 He explains that every gang has a weak member and they just have to wait until the Ghetto Boys' is revealed.
 Meanwhile, a Ghetto Boy nicknamed Tiny Madder who is a close friend of Timmy is encouraged by him to make music for Link Up TV.
 Madder plans an attack on Peckham but is stopped by Timmy saying it's the wrong time of day.
 Madder argues with Timmy and insults Leah.
 The two then storm off.

 That night, Timmy and Madder reconcile and Killy gets the drop on Marco again.
 When they get there though, Madder finds his gun box empty.
 Killy is revealed to have betrayed Timmy and is joined by Tyrone.
 Killy explains that he was jealous that Timmy became Madder's younger sidekick when he felt like he should’ve been.
 Timmy, who is trapped in a van, is approached by Marco who starts pouring petrol on the van.
 Madder knocks Tyrone out and wrestles with Killy before shooting him in the head.
 Marco sets the van alight and flees.
 Despite Madder's best attempts, Timmy accepts his fate, and dies by being asphyxiated by the fire.
 Madder finally gets the door open and pulls Timmy's body out.
 The police arrive and arrest Madder.

 Later, as the film concludes, Madder becomes a youth worker, and Switcher (his real name revealed to be Jordan) commits suicide from a drug overdose after both Marco and Tyrone are arrested.
 Timmy is buried with honours.

 In a credit scene, Tiny Madder's music has become famous around the UK and he vows to get revenge for Timmy by killing all the Peckham Boys.